 - Speeding: In 2013, speeding was a factor in 29 percent of motor vehicle crash deaths.
 Speeding has been a factor in about 30 percent of crash deaths since 2004.
 Large trucks—even more than passenger cars—should not speed because of an inability to stop quickly and the danger of rolling over or jackknifing.
 Your lawyer should ensure the truck’s “black box” or data recorder, which records speed, is saved so it can be downloaded and analyzed.
 Often times, the “black box” is crucial to learning whether the truck driver was speeding.

 - Failure to Inspect & Maintain the Truck: Trucking companies and drivers are responsible for making sure only safe and well-maintained vehicles are on the road.
 For that reason, companies and drivers must document all maintenance checks, and if not properly done, they can be at-fault for an accident caused by poorly maintained equipment.
 Steering, cargo, brakes, mirrors, tires, conspicuous or reflective tape, and a host of other things must be checked and confirmed to be working before a driver may hit the road.
 Many times, though, companies do not keep their vehicles in top shape and drivers do not take the time to fully inspect trucks, leading to dangerous trucks being on the road.

-Georgia Commercial Vehicle Codes to Know When Talking to an Attorney
+Commercial Vehicle Codes to know when Talking to a Truck Accident Attorney

 - 40-8-2: Unsafe vehicles, DPS safety rules authority